 “Do your research, learn about companies and their competitors.
 Have a grasp of the marketplace, trends, history, etc. Practice interviewing, do research and try to do informational interviews.” –Best Buy, representative

 Below is a list of some CLA courses that may help you explore and/or prepare for this career field.
 This list is not all inclusive.
 Please discuss your academic and career interests with your Academic Advisor for guidance.

 Business and Professional Writing, WRIT 3029W

 The Language and Culture of Business in French, FREN 3022

 Sociology of Work: Good Jobs, Bad Jobs, No Jobs?, SOC 3421W

 Geography and Real Estate, GEOG 3362

-You may also want to consider coursework in Economics, Statistics, Mathematics, Strategic Communications, Communications Studies, Management, Leadership, and/or the Certificate in Professional Sales.
+You may also want to consider coursework in Economics, Statistics, Mathematics, Strategic Communications, Communications Studies, Management, Leadership, the Certificate in Professional Sales, and/or the Human Resources certificate.
 There is not one major or minor that will prepare you for this field as there are many pathways.

 Some students choose to go on for a Masters in Business Administration (MBA) or other related programs.
 Most graduate schools prefer that you gain some experience before applying.
 You can search for graduate school programs with the Grad School Directory or Peterson's Guide.